Corporate Tax in Dubai

 Corporate Tax in Dubai and the UAE

-Let’s assume a company based in Dubai (UAE) generates a net profit of AED 1,000,000 in the corresponding tax period (accounting period):
+Let’s assume a company based in Dubai generates a net profit of AED 1,000,000 in the given tax period:

-• A net profit of up to AED 375,000 per fiscal year is taxed at a 0% tax rate (annual exemption).
+• net profits of up to AED 375,000 per financial year are taxed at 0% – effectively a tax-free threshold

-• The net profit exceeding the exemption threshold of AED 375,000 per fiscal year is taxed at 9%.
+• any net profit exceeding AED 375,000 per financial year is taxed at 9%

 This results in a taxable profit of AED 625,000 .
-The corporate tax to be paid on this is 9%, corresponding to AED 56,250 .
-If available tax credits exist, the payable corporate tax is reduced accordingly.
+The corporate tax due on this amount is 9%, which equals AED 56,250 .
+If any tax credits are available, the final corporate tax payable would be reduced accordingly.

 Corporate Tax in UAE Free Trade Zones

-Companies registered in a Dubai Free Trade Zone or any other free trade zone within the UAE, and meeting the criteria of a “qualified free zone company,” are subject to Dubai corporate tax under specific conditions:
+Companies registered in a Dubai Free Zone or any other free zone within the UAE and meeting the criteria of a “Qualified Free Zone Company” are subject to Dubai corporate tax under specific conditions:

 Business Sectors of Qualified Free Zone Companies

-• and all activities directly related to the above points.
+• all activities directly related to the above points

 Facilities for Small Businesses in the UAE